10 MIT Fun Facts Every Applicant Should Know

 Today, you’ll see red and gray all over campus, especially during big events.
 One of the most visible displays comes from the Cardinal and Gray Society, made up of alums celebrating their 50th reunion.
 They lead the graduation processional, wearing bright red jackets and gray slacks or skirts, symbolizing the values MIT has held onto for generations.

 Most students graduate college with a degree.
-At MIT, you could walk away with a Pirate Certificate, too!
+At MIT, you could walk away with a Pirate Certificate, too.

-Yup, you read that right.
 Once you complete four physical education classes, namely archery, fencing, pistol (or rifle), and sailing, you can earn an official Pirate Certificate from the Department of Athletics, Physical Education, and Recreation.
 The license existed informally for about 20 years but only became official in 2012.

 There’s even talk of a secret oath sworn by new pirates, though no one really knows what it is.
 If you’ve ever dreamed of being both a scientist and a swashbuckler, this tradition is for you.
 It’s just another example of how MIT mixes serious achievement with a sense of humor.